-12 years back, as an aspiring QA, theoretically I knew everything about a defect.
+12 years back, as an aspiring QA, theoretically, I knew everything about a defect.
 What defect is?
 How it is different from an error?
 But what I didn’t know and used to wonder is, how testers communicate it to developers?
-How testers will know if its a valid defect?
+How testers will know if it’s a valid defect?
 What if another QA has found the same defect?
-Basically I was unaware how defect/bug life cycle practically work in companies.
+Basically I was unaware of how the defect/bug life cycle practically works in companies.

-There are many blogs which conceptually explain software defects, but this article will help freshers like you to gain all practical knowledge regarding defect, defect life cycle, its reporting etc. So lets starts…
+There are many blogs that conceptually explain software defects, but this article will help freshers like you to gain all practical knowledge regarding the defect, defect life cycle, it’s reporting, etc. So let’s start…

 What is Defect?

-Developers can make mistakes while designing and creating a software.
+Developers can make mistakes while designing and creating software.
 These mistakes indicate that there are flaws in the software.
-So, after development phase, it is the responsibility of a tester to do a systematic testing of an application with an intention to find as many defects as possible, so the quality product will get deliver to the customer.
+So, after the development phase, it is the responsibility of a tester to do systematic testing of an application with an intention to find as many defects as possible, so the quality product will get delivered to the customer.

-In simple words, when the expected results don’t match with the actual outcome, it is called as defect.
+In simple words, when the expected results don’t match with the actual outcome, it is called a defect.

-ERROR: it is also known as mistake, means human-made mistake/misconception related to design or a variation from the actual business requirement.
-If the authorized person gathers requirement from client wrongly, it is called as Error.
+ERROR: it is also known as a mistake, means human-made mistake/misconception related to design or a variation from the actual business requirement.
+If the authorized person gathers requirements from the client wrongly, it is called Error.

 FAILURE: Failure means any difference from the desired result.
 The fault made in coding results in unexpected outcomes that are different from the client expectation.
 In that case, we say it’s a project ‘FAILURE.’